nmdickson/papermate/README.md

 **show_relative_date**: Show at the top of the screen the date relative to today (e.g. "yesterday", "2 days ago", etc.)

+**mark_read**: Show at the top of the screen a marker noting if all articles on a given date have been seen.
+This will persist across sessions by storing the seen dates within the "download_location" folder.

 **show_loading**: Show a popup loading notice when fetching new articles.